Florida Child Custody Laws Overview 2022

 Step 3: Parenting Class

-Within 45 days of opening a custody case, Florida law requires parents to attend a “Parent Education and Family Stabilization Course” from an approved provider.
+Within 45 days of opening a custody case, Florida custody law requires parents to attend a “Parent Education and Family Stabilization Course” from an approved provider.
 Parents can take these classes together or separately.
 Ideally, they will learn more about co-parenting, timesharing, and parental responsibilities.

 Step 4: Paperwork & Discovery